baskoroi/HelloProceduralGeneration/README.md

 ## What this is

+A space game we built to learn about game experience design (visuals and audio) and procedural generation.

-A space game demonstrating procedural generation, where the player, stranded on a planet called Proxima C, must survive on it while a rescue ship is coming on its way.
+Story: the player, an expedition robot agent, stranded on a planet called Proxima C, must survive on it while a rescue ship is coming on its way.

-Story?
-Just clone, build and run the game :)
+Further story?
+It's in the game.
+Just clone, build and run it. :)

 ## Tools

-* Adobe Illustrator CC 2020
+* Adobe Illustrator CC 2020, Sketch for Mac
+* GarageBand for background music
-* Sketch for Mac
+* Adobe Audition for foley sound effects
 * Xcode 11.5: Swift, SpriteKit

 ## What we've done